 Looking for letter E activities for preschool?

-After compiling a giant set of alphabet activities with my older boys, I’m doing a letter a week with my just-turned-three-year-old.
-Have you been following along?
 This week we did fewer activities than usual because we were fighting a pretty nasty bug.
 But we still packed in quite a bit of learning!

 Letter E Activities

 I like to print my simple alphabet books complete with full color photographs.
 Such a great vocabulary builder and a fun way to practice the letter’s sound together! (“/eh/, /eh/ eggplant!”)

 He also really loves my letter books of songs and rhymes.
 One time through is never enough!

 For letters C and D we did mostly process art activities.
 This time I wanted to try some traditional crafts.
 While these may not have a lot of benefit for older preschoolers, they are a great learning experience for my Three.

 Each craft was a puzzle of sorts – he had to figure out where to put the pieces.
 He did this one all on his own, as you can see ;).
 Learn more about this craft (and where we got our free pattern) in our round up of letter E crafts.

 Not only did he have to figure out where to place the shapes, but he also got practice with a glue stick.
 He usually wants me to do all the gluing, but I got him to try it himself for this one.
 He decided that he wanted a sad Elmo!
 Learn more and find out where we got the free pattern.

 Are you wondering what this has to do with letter E?
 Well, it doesn’t.
 It was actually a review activity of letters we’ve learned previously.
 I pulled out my ABC picture cards and helped my Three sort them by beginning sound.